-The Arkle Trial, currently known as the November Novices’ Chase (From The Horse’s Mouth Podcast Novices’ Chase), is a race run on the second and middle day of the Cheltenham November Meeting on the Friday, having previously been held on day two on Saturday.
+The Arkle Challenge Trophy Trial Novices’ Chase, officially known as the November Novices’ Chase, is a race run on the first day of the Cheltenham November Meeting on the Friday, having previously been held on day two on Saturday.

 This contest first took place in 1987 and is a preparation race for the Arkle Chase which runs on the first day of the Cheltenham Festival.